livegnik/2way-poc-design/README.md

     key rotation, device lifecycle, and backup and restore.

 07-poc/
-  - Proof of Concept definition and execution criteria.
+  - Proof of concept definition and execution criteria.
   - Feature coverage, build and run expectations, testing strategy, demo scenarios, known limitations, and acceptance criteria.
   - This folder is authoritative for implementation scope.